ayokoding/ayokoding/ayokoding-logseq/pages/Kubernetes.md

 				- Good for internal communication (not exposed to the outside world or outside the cluster)
 			- LoadBalancer
 				- For external communication
+			- NodePort
+				- Listen to network traffic coming into the cluster and directs it into a Pod.
+Don't require an external load balancer.
+				- NodePort service behaves differently in every distribution.
+			- ExternalName
+				- Likes an alias from one domain to another.
+It let us use local names in our application Pods, and the DNS server in Kubernetes resolves the local name to a fully qualified external name when the Pod makes a lookup request.
 	- Network protocols
 		- Kubernetes support [[TCP]] and [[UDP]]
 		- Kubernetes has a [[DNS server]] built in.